 At Alas Harum, along with Kopi Luwak Bali we also tried Bali coffee, Bali ginseng coffee, vanilla coffee, coconut coffee, ginger coffee, and chocolate coffee.
 And some great teas as well: mangosteen tea, ginseng tea, ginger tea, cinnamon tea, saffron tea, lemon tea, and rosella tea.

 MAYBE YOU ALSO WOULD LIKE TO READ: The Most Beautiful Bali Rice Fields

 TASTE OF BALI KOPI LUWAK

-Kopi Luwak taste was strong, fresh, earthy and I would tell a lie if say that I didn’t like luwak coffee in Bali.
+Kopi Luwak’s taste was strong, fresh, earthy and I would tell a lie if say that I didn’t like Luwak coffee in Bali.
 My friend and I agreed on the taste of Bali kopi luwak.

-But coffee experts claim that taste of authentic kopi luwak can vary significantly from one batch to another, depending on the quality of the beans that the civet digest.
-Once again, the taste of pure wild kofi luwak is the best because wild civet cats eat the best coffee cherries.
+But coffee experts claim that the taste of authentic kopi luwak can vary significantly from one batch to another, depending on the quality of the beans that the civet digest.
+Once again, the taste of pure wild Kofi Luwak is the best because wild civet cats eat the best coffee cherries.

 ETHICAL CONCERNS OF THE MASS PRODUCTION

-Wild civet cats inhibit the Indonesian jungle and naturally eat coffee berries as a part of their varied diet.
-But because of the market demand for coffe luwak, many coffee luwak farms occurred where wild civets are kept in cages and are force-fed.
-Many concerns are raised how civets cats are treated, living in unnatural environment and conditions.
+Wild civet cats inhabit the Indonesian jungle and naturally eat coffee berries as a part of their varied diet.
+But because of the market demand for coffee Luwak, many coffee Luwak farms occurred where wild civets are kept in cages and are force-fed.
+Many concerns are raised about how civets cats are treated, living in unnatural environments and conditions.
 Therefore, mass production of cafe luwak is followed up with some ethical issues.